structurizr/dsl/docs/language-reference.md

 softwareSystem <name> [description] [tags]
 ```

-The ```softwareSystem``` keyword can either used on its own, or with braces if you would like to define child containers:
+Add braces if you would like to define child containers:

 ```
 softwareSystem <name> [description] [tags] {